markdalgleish/static-site-generator-webpack-plugin/README.md

 Minimal, unopinionated static site generator powered by webpack.

-Provide a series of paths to be rendered, and a matching set of correctly nested `index.html` files will be rendered in your output directy by executing your own custom, webpack-compiled render function.
+Provide a series of paths to be rendered, and a matching set of `index.html` files will be rendered in your output directory by executing your own custom, webpack-compiled render function.

-This plugin works particularly well with isomorphic UI libraries like [React](https://github.com/facebook/react) and [React Router](https://github.com/rackt/react-router) since it allows you to prerender your routes to HTML at build time, without requiring a Node server in production.
+This plugin works particularly well with isomorphic libraries like [React](https://github.com/facebook/react) and [React Router](https://github.com/rackt/react-router) since it allows you to prerender your routes at build time, rather than requiring a Node server in production.

 ## Install